jcubic/jquery-terminal-wiki/Getting-Started.md

 });
 ```

-and if you will get this respons on this commands
+and you will get these responses for  these commands:

 ```
-fetch --method "POST" - will show error that url is not specified fetch --url https://example.com/file.txt --method POST - will fetch the file using POST fetch --url https://example.com/file.txt - will fetch the file using GET method
+fetch --method "POST" - will show error that the URL is not specified fetch --url https://example.com/file.txt --method POST - will fetch the file using POST fetch --url https://example.com/file.txt - will fetch the file using GET method
 ```

-Another usage example of this function can be found in [API reference](https://terminal.jcubic.pl/api_reference.php#parse_options).
+Another usage example of this function can be found in the [API reference](https://terminal.jcubic.pl/api_reference.php#parse_options).

 ### Formatting